driftywinds/YTM-builds/README.md

 # Youtube Music Revanced (including forks) builds releases
-Repository for the releases of Youtube Music ReVanced builds compiled from inotia00's rvx-builder with custom branding for identification.
-This tool can be found at: - https://github.com/inotia00/rvx-builder
+Repository for the releases of Youtube Music ReVanced builds compiled from ReVanced Manager with custom branding for identification.

-F.A.Q. available here - https://pastebin.com/raw/HB2eB96F OR https://wbin.003274.xyz/doc/vhqqemsf
+~~F.A.Q. available here - https://pastebin.com/raw/HB2eB96F OR https://wbin.003274.xyz/doc/vhqqemsf~~ This is deprecated, I will make a new one.

 The options.json file has been altered for custom branding but all credits go to inotia00  and the ReVanced Team for the original ReVanced and ReVanced Extended patches.
 I simply compile builds and release them here for convinience, please do not file issues because I will not be able to solve them.